silitics/rugpi-template-mender/README.md

 ### Simple SBOM

 As part of the image building process, a simple *software bill of materials* (SBOM) is generated.
-The SBOM is stored in `build/customized.sbom.txt` and also included in the build artifacts of the GitHub Actions workflow.
+The SBOM is stored in `build/*.sbom.txt` and is also included in the build artifacts of the GitHub Actions workflow.